matiasdelellis/facerecognition-external-model/README.md

 # If you do not set the API key, it remains "some-super-secret-api-key".
 Needless to say, it is not advisable to leave it by default.
 [matias@services ~]$ docker run --rm -i -p 8080:5000 -e FACE_MODEL=3 --name facerecognition matiasdelellis/facerecognition-external-model:v0.2.0
 ```
+If you want to use multiple connections at once (enough memory is mandatory), either for multiple instances or for faster procession large amounts of photos (only a single core is used for each process) you can set the enviroment variable "GUNICORN_WORKERS" to the desired number.

 ### Test
 Check that the service is running using the `/welcome` endpoint.